-Found/Search or Break Detect.
 In the synchronous character format this bit can be set or cleared in software.
-When E/S or B the bit is a zero, the USART receiver is placed in the search mode.
+When the bit is a zero, the USART receiver is placed in the search mode.
 The incoming data is compared to the synchronous character register (SCR) and the word length counter is disabled.
 The F/S bit will automatically be set when a match is found and the word length counter will be enabled.
 An interrupt will also be produced on the receive error channel.